rossdrew/scripts/README.md

 ```

 If run on the computer with the MAC address `00-00-00-00-00-01`, the name of that computer will be set to `PC-1` using the Compname.exe

+### MiFARE Conversion

+Take a MiFARE RFID, decimalises, removes digits for one and then reverses the number and does the same for the other.
+Command line and RESTful versions.